 Thankfully, and what a relief, Dr. Earl Geddes put this debate to bed by thoroughly documenting that regardless of bass system architecture, a bass waveform reflects between two boundaries before one complete cycle is audible.
-Why?
-Because a bass wavelength is longer than the boundary dimensions of a domestic room.
-(1125fps/80 Hz = 14.1 feet.)
 In sequence, first the boundary makes its indelible imprint on the bass waveform, then listeners perceive the waveform.
 For this reason and in this way, the boundary effects are more significant than differences between various sub architectures (presuming the subs are appropriately tuned).

 Dr. Geddes proved the sub architecture is less critical than a minimum quantity of three subs, necessary to minimize the above described impact of the room’s boundaries.
 (Distributed Sub Arrays have one special tuning requirement unique to their architecture.)